sanworks/Teensy4_to_HiFiBerryDAC/PCBs/Readme.txt

 There are two versions of the board:
 1. rev 1.X-T mounts to the HiFiBerry DAC's male GPIO header from above, using adafruit part# 1979: https://www.adafruit.com/product/1979
-***WARNING!*** In at least one test, this version has had an audio integrity issue (crackling) that did not exist for the same firmware on rev 1.X-B!
+***WARNING!*** When used with DAC2 HD, this version has had an audio integrity issue (crackling) that did not exist for the same firmware on rev 1.X-B!

 2. rev 1.X-B mounts to the HiFiBerry DAC's female GPIO header from below, using adafruit part# 3662: https://www.adafruit.com/product/3662